What should I expect to experience my first summer in Roanoke?

 Our program meets for six weeks every summer on the Hollins University campus in picturesque Roanoke, Virginia.
-Students live in campus housing (dorms, apartments, or private room in one of the large houses on campus).
+Students live in campus housing (dorms).
 Each class meets twice a week for six weeks.
 One evening each week is dedicated to a presentation by current or visiting faculty and each weekend we feature screenings and presentations from industry guests.
 The learning experience doesn’t end once the six weeks in summer are over.
 Throughout the year we offer online learning opportunities from one-time online lectures to semester-long online courses.

 How can I check out the campus and program before deciding?

 We offer personal tours of our picturesque campus and surrounding area.
-Our Director Tim Albaugh is available for 1:1 phone consultations to answer any questions or to plan your writing future.
-We have alums in cities around the nation who are more than willing to take you to coffee to give you a first hand account of their experiences in our program.
-Contact Tim Albaugh (AlbaughTT@hollins.edu) for more information.
+Our Codirector Amy Gerber-Stroh is available to answer any questions and would welcome the opportunity to meet with you.
+We have alums in cities around the nation who are more than willing to take you to coffee to give you a first-hand account of their experiences in our program.
+Contact firstname.lastname@example.org for more information.